 This section details SNMP functionality, and how to configure the SBC Core for SNMP.

 The SNMP system consists of three parts: SNMP manager, SNMP agent, and MIB.
 The SNMP manager running on the Network Management System (NMS) collects information about network connectivity, activity, and event by polling managed devices.
 The SNMP agent exchanges network management information with the SNMP manager.
 The agent also controls access to the agent’s MIB, the collection of objects that can be viewed by the SNMP manager.
-For more information on MIBs, refer to MIB Reference.
+For MIB details, see MIB Reference.

 SNMP uses five basic messages for communication between the manager and agent, one of which is the GET request that is used to query for information on or about a network entity.